PetePrattis/Bookstore-ASP.NET-Web-Application/README.md

 > #### Description of project
 >
 >>An online application in Visual C # (ASP.NET Web Application) using the Model View Controller design architecture in the Visual Studio development environment that implements the following functionality.
 Manage data, create reports, manage in-app backups.
+It uses bootstratp for frontend and backend connected to MS SQL Server.

 > #### Functionality of project
 >